Canadian teen Victoria Mboko completes dream run in Montreal with first WTA Tour title

-MONTREAL (AP) — Canadian teenager Victoria Mboko completed a dream run to the National Bank Open title Thursday night, overcoming a slow start to beat Japanese star Naomi Osaka 2-6, 6-4, 6-1.
+MONTREAL (AP) — Canadian teenager Victoria Mboko completed a dream run to the National Bank Open title Thursday night, overcoming a slow start and swollen right wrist to beat Japanese star Naomi Osaka 2-6, 6-4, 6-1.

 The 18-year-old Mboko — who will jump from 85th to 25th in the world — won her first WTA Tour title and joined Faye Urban in 1969 and Bianca Andreescu in 2019 as the only Canadians to win the home event in the open era.

 Mboko dropped to her knees after Osaka fired a shot into the net as a raucous packed house burst into cheers around center court.
-The crowd was so rowdy, the umpire repeatedly asked fans to “please be quiet during the points.”
+The winner then ran to hug her family and coaches in the courtside box.

+“When I had that winning moment and seeing so many people standing up and cheering for me, it was kind of a surreal experience,” said Mboko, who was born in Charlotte, North Carolina, to Congolese parents and grew up in Toronto.
+"I would have never thought something like this would have came so suddenly.
+It just proves that your dreams are closer than they (seem).”

+“It’s been an incredible week here in Montreal,” Mboko told the fans.
+“Montreal, je vous aime!”

 Osaka, the four-time Grand Slam champion who reached No. 1 in the world, had her best performance in a WTA 1000 tournament since also reaching the Miami final in 2022.
 She stepped away for 15 months toward the end of that season and had daughter Shai in July 2023.
 She’s winless since the 2021 Australian Open.